I-35W Saint Anthony Falls Bridge: Construction

 MnDOT maintained a project page that tracked all activities associated with the construction of the bridge including weekly updates, traffic impacts, construction photos, animations, and virtual walk tours.
 On December 17, 2007, the first slab of concrete, 200 ft long, 13.5 ft wide, and 4.5 ft thick, was poured off-site, which began to shape the bridge.
 Pilings sunk 100 ft into the earth support the ends of the bridge, which contains 50000 cuyd of concrete.

 The bridge construction progressed more quickly than expected.
 Construction work was performed in shifts with as many as 400 workers during the day, and 200 at night.
 On April 8, 2008 MnDOT announced the halfway point of construction had been reached, and predicted that completion might be ahead of schedule by as much as three months.

 This prediction was borne out by events, as the Minnesota Department of Transportation opened the bridge to traffic at 5:00 in the morning on September 18, 2008.
 Minnesota State Patrol cars had been positioned at both the north and south ends, and allowed rush hour traffic to build up behind them.
 Once the construction barricades were removed at 5:00, first responders, state troopers, and MnDOT trucks slowly crossed the bridge, followed by the rush hour traffic, officially opening the bridge.
-The $234 million bridge was completed three months ahead of schedule and on budget, with no lost time due to safety accidents.
-Flatiron-Manson was expected to earn $27 million in bonuses for accelerated performance.
+The US$234 million bridge was completed three months ahead of schedule and on budget, with no lost time due to safety accidents.
+Flatiron-Manson was expected to earn US$27 million in bonuses for accelerated performance.